 We are a small club located in Richmond, VA.
 We have a diverse member base that enjoys many aspects of amateur radio.

-Our meetings are normally held on the fourth Saturday of the month at 9 AM.
-Our June meeting was held on June 15th, one week early due to Field Day.
-The next meeting is on Saturday, July 27th.
+Our meetings are held on the fourth Saturday of the month at 9 AM.
+There will be no regular meeting in December.
+The next meeting is on Saturday, January 25th.
 More information about our meetings is here.

 If you want to inquire about QSLs, send a message to the club, or ask the club a question, then send us an email.